Shoot your own documentary

 My favourite thing about teaching at SAE is the staff and the students.
 There is a great rapport with the fellow lecturers and we’re all on the same page about our teaching and learning.
 However, I love teaching the students, it’s great to share ideas about making films and then supporting them on their journeys to bring them to life.

-- Film is one of the finest mediums to express yourself and it has the ability to change lives.
-I am passionate about film and when I work with like-minded students it makes the job easy.
+Film is one of the finest mediums to express yourself, and it can change lives.
+I am passionate about film, and working with like-minded students makes the job easy.